quantuminformation/test-recorder/README.md

 * Allow selects to be automated
 * Allow more complex click actions like the steps to click on inputs like select2 to be recorded
 * Ignore clicks on ember elements with no effect
+* Create codes for key-presses
-* Get mutations to work with async effects (use Bluebird + promise api)
+* Get mutations to work with async effects more accurately with performance api
+* create tests for changes of lengths in lists

 ##TIPS